cast-org/figuration/docs/4.0.0-alpha.5/get-started/examples.md

 ---
 layout: docs
 title: Examples
+description: Get a project underway with examples showing concepts from basic framework components up to custom layouts.
 group: get-started
 ---

-Get a project underway with examples showing concepts from basic framework components up to custom layouts.

 [Download the source code]({{ site.baseurl }}/get-started/download/) to get all the files used in the examples.
 They can be found in the `docs/examples/` directory.